 Many students would respond to the workload by living in the library and eating meals in their bedrooms so they could keep studying.

 Did those students perform better?
 No. Those were the ones who burned out; the ones who ended up wanting to transfer to another school.
+Shawn would tell them what they had unknowingly done was cut themselves off from the greatest predictor of happiness.

 Here’s Shawn: